 At that moment, the outer jib, attached to the foremast, swung in Allen’s direction, as if summoned.
 Allen took hold and in a swashbuckling manner, grabbed tightly to the rope hanging from the jib, leaped from the bow, and launched his hideous figure towards the attacking vessel.
 The monster seemed to fly to the amazement and horror of the other ship’s crew, as the mainmast gave way and crashed down upon the other ship’s one loaded cannon.
 The final blast from the cannon sent a projectile directly at Allen, and in midair, the two collided in an explosive cloud of blood and infected tissue that descended upon the aggressors in a red mist.

 Disturbed by the vision of the monster and unable to board, the stunned vessel moved beyond as the Ameritas sailed comfortably behind.
-In the distance, they could hear the cries of madness coming from the ship as Consumptive Morbus overwhelmed the crew.
+In the distance, the crew of the Ameritas could hear the cries of madness coming from the other ship as Consumptive Morbus overwhelmed the crew.